Thunder Sounds

 Interpreting the Story of the Nephilim

 The story found in the first few verses of Genesis 6, really the introduction to The Flood account, has been the subject of speculation, fantastically wild interpretation, and the bridge through which ancient, uninspired writings have walked their way into theology and doctrine within orthodox, evangelical churches.
-The fuss circling about this story is mostly centered upon the identification of "sons of God."
+All the fuss about this story is mostly centered upon the identification of "sons of God."
 So come, take a dive with me into the heart of the story and we'll see what we can see.

 Let's start with those 120 years.
 Some take this as a pronouncement of the maximum life expectancy for human beings.
 That fails immediately in the following narratives in the Bible which routinely report lifespans much longer than that.
 It also runs afoul of Psalm 90:10 which says that a human's lifespan is 70 years, 80 if by reason of strength.
 So 120 years is not the life expentancy of mankind.

 The word translated "contend" or "strive" is most readily understood in terms of judging.
 So the most reasonable explanation, in my mind, is that God's prophetic pronouncement of judging humankind concerning sin would go on for 120 years before the literal outpouring of God's wrath began.
 No one knows exactly how long it took Noah to build the ark, but it doesn't seem a stretch to say he had 120 years in which to do so.
-Every time anyone saw it during that time it preached coming doom.
+Every time anyone saw it during that time it preached of coming doom.

-To establish that premise (i.e., it's all about wrath and nothing but wrath) let me point out the glaring succession of statements in the text related to and about the wrath of God.
+To establish this premise (i.e., it's all about wrath and nothing but wrath) let me point out the glaring succession of statements in the text related to and about the wrath of God.
 With each statement through the account of the Nephilim and just beyond into the Flood Account, a growing clarity develops about the subject:

 v.
 6:3 God limits the days of striving in judgment (contention) with mankind; humans are but flesh (NIV says mortal, but mortality has nothing to do with the issue, the word used means meat, basically, and the reason to note that will become clear as we proceed)